MinikPLayer/CovidBot/README.md

 + ( if country name have 2 or more words, use "< country >" )
 - date: Use this parameter to check cases on specific date, formats available: yyyy-mm-dd, yyyy.mm.dd, dd-mm-yyyy, dd.mm.yyyy
 - chart: Creates chart on specific country, won't display info if -info is not specified
-- info: If specified always displays info ( even when -chart is applied )
+- info: If specified always displays info ( even if -chart is applied )
-+ country or +country1 +country2: Additional countries to the chart
+- +country or +country1 +country2: Additional countries to the chart

 # Covid examples:
-m!covid US  - displays info about US ( most up-to-date data )
+- m!covid US  - displays info about US ( most up-to-date data )
-m!covid Germany -chart  - displays chart with data about Germany m!covid Italy +Spain -chart   - displays chart comparing data about Italy and Spain m!covid China -date 20-03-2020    - displays info about China on 20 march 2020 m!covid "United Kingdom" -date 2020.03.20   - displays info about UK on 20 march 2020
+- m!covid Germany -chart  - displays chart with data about Germany
+- m!covid Italy +Spain -chart   - displays chart comparing data about Italy and Spain
+- m!covid China -date 20-03-2020    - displays info about China on 20 march 2020
+- m!covid "United Kingdom" -date 2020.03.20   - displays info about UK on 20 march 2020